aspose-words/Aspose-Words-Tutorials/words/english/java/document-loading-and-saving/saving-documents-as-ooxml-format/_index.md

 doc.save("FastCompressionDoc.docx", saveOptions);
 ```

 These are some of the key options and settings you can use when saving documents in OOXML format using Aspose.Words for Java.
-Feel free to explore more options and customize your document-saving process as needed.
+Feel free to explore more options and customize your document‑saving process as needed.

 ## Complete Source Code For Saving Documents as OOXML Format in Aspose.Words for Java